- Performance: 7.5/10

 “MilesWeb has an incredibly reliable infrastructure with 99.98% availability and an above-average SLA.”

-Poor Frontend and an Even Worse Backend
+2. Slow Frontend and Backend

 Speed plays a huge part in having a successful website.
 Users want web pages to load as quickly as possible, and you can probably imagine how much everyone hates a slow site.